- About Us

 - summa cum laude

 - Hon.
-Sonia Sotomayor, Supreme Court of the United States
+Sonia Sotomayor, U.S. Supreme Court

 - Hon.
 Cornelia T.L.
 Pillard, United States Court of Appeals for the D.C.
 Circuit